milistu/DevOpsWithDocker/part_1/exercise_16/README.md

 ## My App:

-Detail description of app can be found on [repository](https://github.com/milistu/simple-backend).
+A detailed description of an app can be found on the [repository](https://github.com/milistu/simple-backend).

 To access the app you can go to:
 ```bash